makinacorpus/DbToolsBundle/docs/content/contribute/pack.md

 You created a bunch of anonymizers and want to reuse them easily?
 May be you also want to share them with the community?

-The DbToolsBundle help you to do so with [a github template repository](https://github.com/DbToolsBundle/pack-template).
+*DbToolsBundle* help you to do so with [a github template repository](https://github.com/DbToolsBundle/pack-template).

 After [you created a fresh repository from this template](https://github.com/new?template_name=pack-template&template_owner=DbToolsBundle), follow these steps to set up your pack: